 One of the biggest hurdles marketing professionals face on this front is a tendency to delve too deeply into the subject matter for which they have a passion.
 Proving you are an expert on your product is important, but better reserved for face-to-face discussions on the sales floor or in your office.
-When it comes to crafting a direct mailing campaign, it is usually a good idea to KISS – keep it short and sweet.
+When it comes to crafting a direct mailing campaign, it is usually a good idea to adhere to the acronym “KISS” (keep it short and sweet).

-You have probably heard the old adage before, but how exactly does it apply to branded mailings?
+You have probably heard of the KISS concept before, but how exactly does it apply to branded mailings?
 Put yourself in the customer’s place for a minute.
 You’re sifting through your mail after a stressful Wednesday when you come across something that looks more like the Epic of Gilgamesh than a catalog – how likely are you to actually read it?

 In other words, a direct mail campaign virtually guarantees your message will get into the consumer’s hand, but not that they will actually read it.
 Keeping your pieces concise and to-the-point exponentially increases your chances of getting the customer engaged in your product.

 Keeping your copy short isn’t enough.
 Your copy needs to engage the reader and encourage the consumer to take action.

 The expert marketer achieves this by limiting their mailings to three key areas: what their product does, why it is better than the competition, and a call to action.
 With an efficiency of language in mind, you should strive to limit each of these points to a few punchy sentences or impactful bullet points.
 All copy with sentences should be short.
 Bullets points are very helpful for keeping your reader’s attention and a clean aesthetic.